Office of the Director General

 The Ombudsperson is a designated impartial dispute-resolution practitioner whose role is to address employment-related problems of staff members in accordance with the Standards of Practice and Code of Ethics of the International Ombudsman Association.
 For more information see here.

-The Staff Security Unit is responsible for safety and security management throughout the Organization.
+The Office of Staff Security is responsible for safety and security management throughout the Organization.
 The Unit identifies the Organization’s institutional responsibilities in relation to all aspects of occupational safety and security and advises the Office of the Director General accordingly.
 The Unit also oversees its operations centres in the Administrative Centres and works with a network of field-based Staff Security Unit focal points.